It seems you are offline. Please check your connection and try again.

 If the code never lands, you do not pay.
 The dollar only counts once a real verification SMS reaches you, so there is no risk in trying.

-Why this beats a free line
+Why this beats a free number

 × Voice calls.
 This is for SMS codes only, not for picking up a phone call.